 The scholarships are being funded by the Department for Science, Innovation and Technology (DSIT) and Office for Artificial Intelligence (OAI) and have been awarded to the University of Hull by the Office for Students (OfS).

-The eligibility criteria detailed below, which are a requirement of the funding award, have been determined by the Government/Office for Students.
-The criteria have not been determined by the participating universities.
+The eligibility criteria detailed below, which are a requirement of the funding award and have been determined by the Government/Office for Students.
+The criteria have not been determined by the University of Hull.

-To be eligible for scholarship funding, students must meet the UK Government nationality or residency status criteria, specifically:
+To be eligible for scholarship funding, students must meet the UK Government nationality or residency status criteria:

-- You’re a UK national or Irish citizen or have settled status under the EU Settlement Scheme or indefinite leave to remain so there are no restrictions on how long you can stay
+- UK national or Irish citizen or have settled status under the EU Settlement Scheme or indefinite leave to remain.

 - Are a refugee (including family members)